jialinwu17/jialin_wu_website/content/publication/improving-vqa-and-its-explanations-by-comparing-competing-explanations/index.md

   - "1"
 authors:
   - Jialin Wu, Liyan Chen, Raymond J. Mooney
-publication_short: ACL 2020 ALVR Workshop
+publication_short: AAAI 2021 Explainable Agency in Artificial Intelligence Workshop
 abstract: Most recent state-of-the-art Visual Question Answering (VQA) systems are opaque black boxes that are only trained to fit the answer distribution given the question and visual content.
 As a result, these systems frequently